-$^{^{35}}$ Laeven and Valencia (2008, 2010) provide a discussion and an empirical assessment of the social costs of bank crises.
+&lt;sup>35 Laeven and Valencia (2008, 2010) provide a discussion and an empirical assessment of the social costs of bank crises.
 They differentiate between the direct costs of bank resolution, the overall deterioration of public finances (measured by the amount of government debt), and the output losses in the recessions normally following a banking crisis.
-They report the costs (which vary widely across various crisis episodes around the world) as a percentage of GDP.
-Translating their numbers into our setup is not direct, since the ratio of bank assets to GDP varies significantly over time and across countries.
-Since the most appropriate choice of c is unclear, we consider the range $c \in [0, 0.60]$.
+They report the costs (which vary widely across various crisis episodes around the world) as a percentage of gross domestic product (GDP).
+Translating their numbers into our setup is not direct because the ratio of bank assets to GDP varies significantly over time and across countries.
+Because the most appropriate choice of c is unclear, we consider the range c ∈ [0,0.60].

-$^{^{36}}$ Our results for b=0 (available from the authors upon request) suggest that in the absence of a significant non-pledgeable component in projects' returns, the social costs of capital requirements due to credit rationing are overwhelmed by the social cost of bank failures, tilting the welfare balance strongly in favor of a risk-based regime such as Basel II, but with higher capital requirements in each state.
+&lt;sup>36 Our results for b=0 (available from the authors upon request) suggest that in the absence of a significant nonpledgeable component in projects' returns, the social costs of capital requirements due to credit rationing are overwhelmed by the social cost of bank failures, tilting the welfare balance strongly in favor of a risk-based regime, such as Basel II, but with higher capital requirements in each state.